 CoCs must also collect and report data on veterans, including the total number of veteran households, the total number of veterans, the total number of persons in veteran households, and the gender, race, and ethnicity of veterans.
 A "veteran household" includes households with one or more veterans who might be presenting with other persons.
-Please note that data for the gender, race, and ethnicity of non-veterans in veteran households will only be reported under 'All Households' population data in Appendix C. CoCs should not include veterans in VADOM facilities in their PIT count.
+Please note that data for the gender, race, and ethnicity of non-veterans in veteran households will only be reported under "All Households" population data in Appendix C. CoCs should not include veterans in VADOM or VA-funded CWT/TR facilities in their PIT count.

 CoCs must report data on persons in Youth Households, including the gender, race, and ethnicity for parenting youth and unaccompanied youth, as outlined in Appendix C. However, while gender, race, and ethnicity are reported for all unaccompanied youth, CoCs will only report the gender, race, and ethnicity on the parents in the parenting youth households.
 Parenting youth are youth who identify as the parent or legal guardian of one or more children who are present with or sleeping in the same place as that youth parent, where there is no person over age 24 in the household.
 Parenting youth are either a subset of households with at least one adult and one child if the parenting youth is between 18 and 24, or households with only children if the parenting youth is under 18.
-Beginning in 2018, CoCs should report the numbers of children in parenting youth households separately for households with parenting youth are persons under age 25 who are not presenting or sleeping in the same place as their parent or legal guardian or their own children.
-Unaccompanied youth are either a subset of households without children if they are 18 to 24, or households with or legal guardian or their own children.
-Unaccompanied youth are either a subset of households with are persons under age 25 who are not presenting or sleeping in the same place as their parent or legal guardian or their own children.
+CoCs should report the numbers of children in parenting youth households separately for households with parenting youth are persons under age 25 who are not presenting or sleeping in the same place as their parent or legal guardian or their own children.
 Unaccompanied youth are either a subset of households without children, if they are 18 to 24, or households with only children, if they are under 18.